ParanoidUser/yolo/CHANGEME.md

 47 bottles of rum on the wall, 47 bottles of rum!
 You take one down, you pass it around, 46 bottles of rum on the wall.

+46 bottles of rum on the wall, 46 bottles of rum!
+You take one down, you pass it around, 45 bottles of rum on the wall.

 to be continued...